Church News & Events

 Charitable Giving

-Every year Cusop Parochial Church Council aims to donate 10% of its net operating income to charitable causes .
-Last year we donated a total £1,402.20 which is equal to 13.4% of our net operating income.
+The PCC aims to donate 10% of its operating income to outside causes.
+In 2023, we donated a total of £1,402.20, equivalent to 13.4% of operating income.
 Donations were made to the following charities:

 December £182